By Vlad Cuc, specialist in company formation matters

 Our company formation specialists in Singapore can assist foreign investors interested in setting up trading companies in the city-state.

-As mentioned above, Singapore is one of the largest exporters in the world and its main trading partners are China, Malaysia, Indonesia, Hong Kong and Australia.
-As percentage, 14% of Singapore’s exports go to China, Malaysia and Indonesia import 12% each from companies in Singapore, as for Hong Kong and Australia, represent 7,5%, respectively 6% of the territory’s total exports.
-Other countries Singapore exports to are the United States, India, Japan and in Europe Singapore exports its products mostly in Germany, Belgium, the United Kingdom and the Netherlands.
+As mentioned above, Singapore is one of the largest exporters in the world and its main trading partners are China, Malaysia, Indonesia, Hong Kong, and Australia.
+As a percentage, 14% of Singapore ’s exports go to China, Malaysia, and Indonesia import 12% each from companies in Singapore, as for Hong Kong and Australia, represent 7,5%, respectively 6% of the territory’s total exports.
+Other countries Singapore exports to are the United States, India, Japan and in Europe Singapore exports its products mostly in Germany, Belgium, the United Kingdom, and the Netherlands.
 When it comes to exported goods, on the top of Singapore’s list is refined petroleum that represents approximately 30% of all exported goods.
-Singapore also exports computers and computer spare parts, packaged medicines and gold.
+Singapore also exports computers and computer spare parts, packaged medicines, and gold.

 The number of trading companies in Singapore has increased significantly due to the development of the Republic as a trading hub in Southeast Asia.
 In order to be allowed to import and export goods in, respectively out of Singapore, a trading company must apply for an IN Permit and an OUT Permit.
 These permits are issued by Singapore Customs and in order to obtain one, several steps must be followed:

-All companies involved in import and export of goods in Singapore must be registered for GST (Goods and Services Tax).
+All companies involved in the import and export of goods in Singapore must be registered for GST (Goods and Services Tax).
 Additionally, companies must check in the types of products to be imported or exported fall under the category of controlled goods.
-Our Singapore company formation consultants can offer more information on the licensing of trading companies.
-They can also assist with the company registration process in Singapore.
+Our company formation consultants can offer more information on the licensing of trading companies.
+They can also assist businessmen who want to open a company in Singapore.

 In order to encourage the trading industry, Singapore has enabled several incentives companies operating in the city-state on in one of its free zones may benefit from.
 Among these are: